 Usually, in the lead up to Christmas, I’m in like Flynn.
 I’m there with bells on, you get the idea.
 Not this year.
 I’ve turned a blind eye to every magazine featuring a Christmas cover.
 My shopping has barely started (my Mum is the only person who is sorted!).
 I’m super conscious that I’m probably the only beauty/food blogger in the world that’s not blasting out Christmas tips/tricks/gift ideas/recipes by the truckload.
 Oh yes, I feel guilty about this!
 I’m so ‘blah’ about Christmas I even contemplated not putting up a tree this year… I’m seriously embarrassed to admit this.
 I know it’s not all about me – I have an eight-year-old child who absolutely deserves to have a Mum that pulls her Christmas finger out.
 As immigrants from the UK to NZ, with no family on these shores, my Mum pulled out all the big guns to make Christmas special when we were kids.
 Even with a Dad who consumed Bah Humbug pills in abundance to give Scrooge a run for his money, we always had a fab day thanks to Mum’s efforts and traditions.
 That’s the kind of memory I want my son to have of his Mum: That I made Christmas special.

 So, what’s been going on with my lack of Christmas spirit this year?
 I think this is a by-product of several things.
 I’ve had a super busy few months.
 I’ve been whizzing around the countryside, work has been busy, home-life has been, frankly, crazy.
 I simply think it’s the case of sub-consciously choosing not having the mental capacity to think or plan anything else, like Christmas, least I crack!
 There have also been a few things that have happened in my life this year, as well as to friends, where the bad thing that has happened is truly perspective setting.
 The kind of thing where you look around at your life and realize, with shocking clarity, what’s important.
 Friends, family, love.
 PEOPLE.
 That’s it.
 Nothing else really matters.
 A dear friend shared the photo above on Facebook recently.
 It struck a massive chord with me – I couldn’t agree more.
 This stuff: This is what matters.
 For this reason, Christmas will be a simple affair in our house this year: There’s a limit on presents and an emphasis on fun, laughter, and togetherness.
 I’ve been trying to find some presents that would fit within the family budget and I found a great custom bobblehead gift store.
 I think a custom bobblehead would be the perfect gift for my mum!
+I just feel like you cannot go wrong with something customized, I have also purchased some Custom Photo Keychains that are perfect for friends and family.
 I’m not too sure what I’ll get my dad yet, but I’m open to ideas!!